|Sgt. Delmon R. Bushaw

 sailed on July 24th at 8:00 P.M. as part of a

-After being liberated, Delmon returned to Janesville.
+After being liberated, Delmon returned to the Philippines.
+After receiving medical treatment he was returned to the United States on the U.S.S.
+Gospar arriving at Seattle, Washington, on October 12, 1945.
+From Seattle, he returned to Janesville.
 He married, Lorraine Wilkinson, remained in the military, and rose in rank to Chief Warrant Officer.
-Lorraine passed away in 1977.
-In 1978, Delmon remarried.
+Lorraine passed away in 1977 and in 1978, Delmon remarried.

 Delmon retired to Odenton, Maryland, on October 31, 1960.
-He died on January 13, 1980, in Maryland.
-He was buried at Arlington National Cemetery in Arlington, Virginia.
+He died on January 13, 1980, in Maryland and was buried at Arlington National Cemetery in Arlington, Virginia.